Parody Of: The New Times (London). Title: “A Slap at Slop.”

 Hone’s “own way” ranged from pure nonsense to blackest humor: One fake ad pictured the Duke of Wellington, hero of Waterloo and current Tory leader in the House of Lords, as a turbaned “Indian juggler” forcing Britannia to swallow his sword.
 “Wanted To Go Abroad,” said another ad, “a stout, active, stone-hearted young man, of a serious turn, as an apprentice in the military business, and to assist as a missionary.
 Apply at the Bishop and Bayonet, Westminster.”
 Directly below that was a picture of “A Nondescript” — a creature made up of mitres, crowns, boots and other symbols of authority — accompanied by several hundred words of pure gibberish.

 The “Slap” also contains the earliest known parody of a national ad campaign.
-Warren’s Shoe Blacking had made itself famous with a drawing of a cat startled by its own reflection in a freshly polished boot.
-In Hone’s version, a rat sees himself wearing a judge’s wig — a hit at Charles Warren, the blacking firm’s owner, who was known to be lobbying Tory leaders for a judgeship.
-The fact that one of those leaders was Wellington, who had given his name to the Wellington boot, must have been an irresistible set-up for Hone and his illustrator, cartoonist George Cruikshank.
+Robert Warren’s Shoe Blacking had made itself famous with a drawing of a cat startled by its own reflection in a freshly polished boot.
+In Hone’s version, a rat sees himself wearing a judge’s wig — a hit at politician Charles Warren (no kin to Robert), a former radical who had cynically turned Tory in exchange for a Welsh judgeship worth 1,000 Pounds a year.
+The fact that one of the Tory leaders had given his name to the Wellington boot must have been an irresistible set-up for Hone and his illustrator, cartoonist George Cruikshank.
 It didn’t hurt that Cruikshank had also drawn the original ad.

 On inside pages, Hone parodied Robert Southey’s overblown ode to the late King George III, “A Vision of Judgement,” as “A Vision of Want of Judgement.”
 Southey was a fire-breathing radical who moved right relatively young; by 1813 he had ingratiated himself with enough Top People to be named Poet Laureate, much to his old comrades’ disgust.
 Cruikshank’s illustration shows the poet serenading his new muse: an overweight, underdressed George IV strumming a lyre.
 Hone also mocked Southey’s naked careerism in an ad for “Golden Ointment for the Eyes,” which the poet testifies is “astonishing!
 I immediately looked two ways at once, and saw my way clear to the Laureateship.
 I have seen in the dark ever since!”